Menstrual Pain (Dysmenorhea)

 4. Dysmenorrhea due to the Liver and Kidney Deficiency:

 Indications: Lower abdominal dull pain after menstruation, scanty and pale menstrual flow, dizziness, tinnitus, soreness or pain at lumbar region, slight red tongue, thin coating, deep and thready pulse.

 Treatment & Formulas: Tonify the liver and kidney.

-- Huan Sao Dan (Lycium Formula, Item No. 2264): This is a tonic formula, especially for the kidney.
+- Huan Shao Dan (Lycium Decoction, Item No. 2264): This is a tonic formula, especially for the kidney.

-- Liu Wei Di Huang Wan (Rehmannia Six Formula, Item No. 2051): This is a Yin tonic for the kidney.
+- Liu Wei Di Huang Wan (Rehmannia Six Decoction, Item No. 2051): This is a Yin tonic for the kidney.

-- Ba Wei Di Huang Wan (Rehmannia Eight Formula, Item No. 2011): This is both a Yin and a Yang tonic for the kidney.
+- Ba Wei Di Huang Wan (Rehmannia Eight Decoction, Item No. 2011): This is both a Yin and a Yang tonic for the kidney.